shellscape/apollo-log/.github/CONTRIBUTING.md

 1. Lint and run tests locally before submitting a PR
 1. Adhere to the code style the org has chosen

+## Required Tools

+This project uses [`pnpm`](https://pnpm.js.org/) for a package manager.
+Run `pnpm install` at the repository root.
+Please read the documentation for working with `pnpm` further.

 ## Before Committing

-1. Use at least Node.js v10.11.0 or higher.
+1. Use at least Node.js v14.0.0 or higher.
 [NVM](https://github.com/creationix/nvm) can be handy for switching between Node versions.
-1. Lint your changes via `npm run lint`.
+1. Lint your changes via `pnpm lint`.
 Fix any errors and warnings before committing.
-1. Test your changes via `npm run test`.
+1. Test your changes via `pnpm test`.
 Only Pull Requests with passing tests will be accepted.